LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 He had labels printed that claimed the song clocked in at 3:05.
 The trick worked.
 In no time, the song was racing up he charts, launching a string of hits for the Righteous Brothers and eventually becoming the song with the most radio airplays ever!

-BTW – Barry Mann & Cynthia Weil are still married.
+BTW – Barry Mann & Cynthia Weil remained married until Cynthia passed away in 2023.
 Talk about a Lovin’ Feelin’!

 Pop Up Player